jwcarr/eyekit/README.md

 ### Visualizing the data

 The `Diagram` object is used to create visualizations of a passage and associated fixation data.
 When creating a `Diagram`, you specify the width and height of the screen.
-You can then chose to render the text itself and/or some associated fixation sequence.
+You can then chose to render the text itself and/or an associated fixation sequence.

 ```python
 diagram1 = eyekit.Diagram(1920, 1080)